We all know how hard it is to get the attention of free users and even harder to turn them into paying customers.

 - How Buglife has prevented Instacart’s website from going down and losing tens of thousands of dollars, and so on.

-This would surely make me interested in learning more about their premium plans!
+This would make me interested in learning more about their premium plans!

-If a user has signed up for your tool, it means that they have shown some interest in what you have to offer.
+If a user has signed up for your tool, it means they have shown some interest in what you offer.
 Still, life happens, and good timing often becomes bad.
-The goal of your 30/60/90-day follow-up emails is not to sell, but to find out if the user still has the same problem.
+The goal of your 30/60/90-day follow-up email sequence is not to sell but to find out if the user still has the same problem.

 Here’s a quick conversation starter that can help with that:

-I wanted to check if this problem is still relevant to you or you have already found a solution?
+Is this problem still relevant to you, or have you already found a solution?

 Let me know? 🙂